malvikasharan/APRICOT/APRICOT_tutorial.md

 ####Not required

 APRICOT requires local databases of Cdd and InterPro databases, along with the BLAST executables and InterProScan to carry out domain predictions.
+Additonally, in order to use the provide additional annotation of the proteins with biological features, it uses locally installed Psort and RaptorX tools.
 These requirements have been discussed in detail in the [documentation](https://github.com/malvikasharan/APRICOT/blob/master/README.md).

-We will **NOT** install these for the tutorial.
-For the demonstration of the APRICOT pipeline, we have provided few required files on [zenodo].
+We will **NOT** install these for the tutorial, instead we have provided the required files that should allow you test the functionality of the tool [ [Zenodo record](https://zenodo.org/record/51705/files) ].

 ###Tutorial with an example analysis